ZhangHongqi215/DrugPred/README.md

 Use t-SNE and SHAP to visualize and interpret the model's predictions.
 The DrugPred.ipynb includes examples of how to apply these techniques.

-## Acknowledgements

-This work was supported by the National Natural Science Foundation of China and the Sichuan Province Postdoctoral Research Project Special Support Foundation.